iknowjason/BlueCloud/README.md

 # Overview
-Small Cyber Range deployment of HELK and Velociraptor!
-Automated deployment of one system running HELK + Velocirpator server with one registered Windows endpoint in Azure or AWS.
+Cyber Range deployment of HELK and Velociraptor!
+Automated terraform deployment of one system running HELK + Velocirpator server with one registered Windows endpoint in Azure or AWS.
 A collection of Terraform and Ansible scripts that automatically (and quickly) deploys a small HELK + Velociraptor R&D lab.

 # Use Cases